rtheobald/ci.chef.wlp/README.md

 # Resources

 * [wlp_bootstrap_properties](#wlp_bootstrap_properties) - Adds, removes, and sets bootstrap properties for a particular server instance.
+* [wlp_collective](#wlp_collective) - Provides operations for creating, joining, replicating, and removing Liberty profile servers from a collective.
 * [wlp_config](#wlp_config) - Generates a server.xml file from a hash expression.
 * [wlp_install_feature](#wlp_install_feature) - Installs a feature from an enterprise subsystem archive (ESA) file.
 * [wlp_jvm_options](#wlp_jvm_options) - Adds, removes, and sets JVM options in an installation-wide or instance-specific jvm.options file.